MichelBillaud/tools-for-teaching/Replacement-for-strtok/README.md

 a pointer along the string to be explored, and returns the address of next token.

+Benefits

+- easy to use
+- doesn't modify the string
+- thread safe.

 As the pointer is moved to the first char after the token, it is easy to